Our Senior Engineer Capital & Planning Program Rohan gives a summary of the project (video produced in July 2021).

 · facilitate growth in Drouin and the south-west corridor of Warragul.

-Detailed planning and design will be completed early in 2021.
-Applications for planning approvals will then be submitted in early 2021.
-Construction of the 4.3km pipeline is expected to commence in the 2021-22 year.
-We expect to complete the project in late 2023.
+Detailed planning and design has been completed and all planning approvals received.
+Construction of the 4.3km pipeline is expected to commence in late 2021.

-We expect the works outlined here to be complete by the end of 2023.
+We expect the works outlined here to be completed in 2023.
 Our planning for future growth of the area, into the next decade and beyond, includes a further extension of the pipeline from Landsborough Street to our south basin on Warragul-Korrumburra Road.
 The construction of this extension will happen as the area is developed, maximising the efficiency of resources and minimising community disruption.

 While some disruption is unavoidable, we’ll do our best to minimise our impact on the community and local traffic.